What is LinkedIn?

 This section is for your work history.
 Again, this can be expanded beyond simply dates and employer.
 The description box gives you the freedom to add more detail.
 Look to include key responsibilities, achievements, skill and knowledge development.
 Also, feel free to include details from roles outside of flying.
 Perhaps you have completed some charitable work or volunteered.
 Whatever the role, there may be opportunities to show how adaptable you are and that you have a broader range of interests and experiences than other candidates.

 LinkedIn allows you to list Skills.
 There will be pre-populated suggestions based on the details already entered but there is also a search function.
-Take time to consider your skills and particularly the ones that are relevant to you and the role of pilot.
-Consider using the IATA Core Competencies and Performance Indicators for inspiration.
+Take time to consider your skills and particularly the ones that are relevant to you and your career.
+Consider using Competencies and Performance Indicators for inspiration that feature in Job Descriptions.
 A longer list isn’t necessarily a better list.

 Under the Work icon, you will find LinkedIn Learning.
 There is a huge range of courses on all manner of topics from IT skills to Problem Solving, Dealing with Stress to How to Rock an Interview.
 A lot is completely free, and you can also gain from a 1 month free trial with unlimited access.
 So, if you have a quiet period of little work, here’s a great chance to learn some interesting and varied subject matter.
 Once you’ve completed a course you can add the course certificate to your profile through the History section.
 This is a great way of demonstrating not only a passion for personal and professional development but can also help to alleviate potential concerns a recruiter may have should you have been out of work for a long period.